-The SportsUnited: International Sports Programming Initiative (ISPI) is an annual open grant competition that allows public and private U.S. non-profit organizations to submit proposals for programs that connect American with foreign audiences to each other through a shared interest in issues that challenge societies, while at the same time enhancing and improving the infrastructure of non-elite youth sports programs.
-Proposals can address any of the following four themes: Youth Sports Engagement, Sport and Health, Sport and Disability, and Sport for Social Change.
+The SportsUnited: International Sports Programming Initiative (ISPI) is an annual open grant competition that allows public and private U.S. non-profit organizations to submit proposals for programs that connect American with foreign audiences through a shared interest in issues that challenge societies, while at the same time enhancing and improving the infrastructure of non-elite youth sports programs.
+Proposals can address any of the following three themes: Sport for Social Change, Sport and Health, and Sport and Disability.

 Sport and Health

 Exchanges funded under this theme will focus on increasing awareness among young people of the importance of following a healthy lifestyle.
 Project goals should aim to prevent substance abuse, enhance physical fitness in order to prevent illness, and raise the overall quality of life through sports.
 Programs should emphasize the responsibility of the broader community to support healthy behaviors, and to educate young people how to prevent and manage non-communicable diseases, such as diabetes, high blood pressure and obesity, or infectious diseases, such as HIV/AIDS and malaria, through sports programs.

 Sport and Disability

-Exchanges funded under this theme are designed to promote and sponsor sport, recreation, and fitness programs for persons with disabilities.
+Exchanges funded under this theme promote sport, recreation, and fitness programs for persons with disabilities.
 Project goals should include improving the quality of life for persons with disabilities by providing affordable, inclusive sports experiences that build self-esteem and confidence, enhancing active participation in community life, and making a significant contribution to the physical and psychological health of people with disabilities.
 Proposals under this theme aim to demonstrate that persons with disabilities can be included in sports activities in their communities, and will develop opportunities for them to do so.
 In addition, projects should aim to raise the awareness of non-disabled people about contributions that persons with disabilities make to society.